borlayda/dipterv2016-microservice/doc/abstract.md

 ========

 Nowadays it's a very big problem, that how to build a distributed, highly available, easily scalable application efficiently.
 There are many ways to design our system and application which we could base on our plans.
 One of these design patterns is the microservice based architecture, which creates small services from the big application, by separating the functionality, and we can handle more efficiently our distributed application.

+Microservice architecture is a software development methodology, which separates the parts of the application to the smallest functionality, which could be run from a separated environment.
+It is important to take care about the cooperation between the services, the backward compatibility and the consistency of the service connectivity through the development flow.
+It is hard to keep these attributes, and almost impossible to keep it on long term by manual verification.

 The goal of this thesis is to gather knowledge about the architecture, how it works or how it could be designed, or which continuous integration tool could be used for helping development and maintenance.